chpollin/InfoVisDHGraz/_posts/2022-11-02-presentation_5_global_history_casan_catalan.md

 ---
-title: Towards a Global History of the International Institute of Intellectual Cooperation: Challenges and Opportunities
+title: Towards a Global History of the International Institute of Intellectual Cooperation.
+Challenges and Opportunities
 date: 2022-10-28
 authors: [<author1_id>, <author2_id>]
 tags: [translation studies]